 Where to See Lavender in Michigan

 By mid-July lavender is bursting with purple petals and a delightful floral aroma at Michigan’s lavender farms.
-Some of the farms allow visitors to tour the grounds and pick their own lavender bouquets, and most have gift shops filled with lavender soaps, candles, linen sprays, lotions, essential oils, and lavender-infused food and drink.
+Some of the farms allow visitors to tour the grounds and pick their own lavender bouquets.
+Most also. have gift shops filled with lavender soaps, candles, linen sprays, lotions, essential oils, and lavender-infused food and drink.
 On a sunny day, a lavender lemonade fizz is quite refreshing at Lavender Hill Farm in Boyne City.

 Dahlia Hill in Midland